pavanvidem/training-material/topics/dev/tutorials/tool-from-notebook/tutorial.md

 ## Environment Setup

 This tutorial uses the JupyterLab interface to edit notebooks, but any Jupyter-compatible editor (such as VS Code) will work just as well.
 The example notebook relies only on the `numpy` and `matplotlib` libraries.
-Two additional packages are required: `nb2workflow`  that provides the `nb2galaxy` conversion module and `planemo`  which is used to test or preview the generated Galaxy tool locally.
+Two additional packages are required: `nb2workflow`  that provides the `nb2galaxy` conversion module and `planemo`  which is used to test and preview the generated Galaxy tool locally.
 To create a virtual environment with all required packages:

 ```bash